Chr1sps/mole/docs/specification.md

 - comparing against multiple literals joined by the `|` sign
 - using the `if` guard, which matches if the expression inside evaluates to `true`
-- matching against all values left with the dummy `_` pattern.
+- matching against all values left with the dummy `else` pattern.

 The `if` guard accepts any expression that resolves to a boolean value.